smurph3293/hi-low-backend/README.md

 ### Running unit tests
 We use `JUnit` for testing our code.
-Unit tests in this sample package mock out the DynamoDBTableMapper class for Order objects.
+Unit tests in this sample package mock out the DynamoDBTableMapper class for Bet objects.
 Unit tests do not require connectivity to a DynamoDB endpoint.
 You can run unit tests with the following command: